gonzo-web/knowledge_base/docker/docker_cli_reference.md

 ## docker build

-docker build <path> — builds docker image based on Dockerfile that must be provided in <path>, it will return id of new build image
+docker build <options> <path> — builds docker image based on Dockerfile that must be provided in <path>, it will return id of new build image

 For example

 docker build .

+docker build . --no-cache — drops cached middle-images and builds image from scratch

 ## docker tag